jayskhatri/Sentiment-Analysis-of-Twitter/README.md

 # Sentiment-Analysis-of-Twitter
-It's my 3rd sem project on sentiment analysis of tweeter which is in R language with use of shiny package of R.
+It's my 3rd sem project on sentiment analysis of twitter which is in R language with use of shiny package of R.

 ## Getting Started
 Takes feeds from Twitter into R and the sentiment of the tweets is analysed and classified into positive, negative and neutral tweets.